-This publication has been prepared by Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935 trading as Platinum Asset Management (Platinum®).
-Platinum is the responsible entity and issuer of units in the Platinum Trust® Funds (the "Funds").
+This publication has been prepared by Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935 trading as Platinum Asset Management (Platinum[®]).
+Platinum is the responsible entity and issuer of units in the Platinum Global Fund[®] (the "Fund").
 This publication contains general information only and is not intended to provide any person with financial advice.
 It does not take into account any person's (or class of persons') investment objectives, financial situation or particular needs, and should not be used as the basis for making investment, financial or other decisions.

-You should read the entire Product Disclosure Statement for the Platinum Trust® Funds ("PDS") and consider your particular investment objectives, financial situation and needs prior to making any investment decision to invest (or divest) in a Fund.
+You should read the entire Product Disclosure Statement for the Platinum Global Fund® together with the Additional Information Booklet thereto (together, the "PDS") and consider your particular investment objectives, financial situation and needs prior to making any investment decision to invest (or divest) in the Fund.
 You should also obtain professional advice prior to making an investment decision.
 You can obtain a copy of the current PDS from Platinum's website, www.platinum.com.au or by phoning 1300 726 700 (within Australia), 02 9255 7500 or 0800 700 726 (within New Zealand), or by emailing to invest@platinum.com.au.

-No company or director in the Platinum Group® guarantees the performance of any of the Funds, the repayment of capital, or the payment of income.
+No company or director in the Platinum Group[®] guarantees the performance of the Fund, the repayment of capital, or the payment of income.
 To the extent permitted by law, no liability is accepted by any company in the Platinum Group or their directors for any loss or damage as a result of any reliance on this information.
 The Platinum Group means Platinum Asset Management Limited ABN 13 050 064 287 and all of its subsidiaries and associated entities (including Platinum).